-Low vision is caused by serious eye conditions resulting in vision loss that cannot be corrected with glasses, contact lenses, medication or eye surgery.
+Low vision (sometimes called “partial sight” or “partial blindness”) is caused by serious eye conditions resulting in vision loss that cannot be corrected with glasses, contact lenses, medication or eye surgery.

 Dr. Bourgoin has extensive experience and a focused interest in Low Vision Optometry.
-He offers targeted treatment, resources and devices to help visually impaired patients.
+He offers targeted treatment, resources and devices to help patients with impaired vision.
 Dr. Bourgoin educates patients on how to use their remaining vision more efficiently and successfully, including useful aids for ADL (Activities for Daily Living).

 To learn more, call our office today at (949) 646-4949 or schedule your appointment online.

 Low vision refers to vision loss that cannot be corrected by medical or surgical treatments or conventional eyeglasses.
 Low vision can stem from a number of causes such as birth defects or injuries to the eye.
 Medical conditions such as diabetes, cataracts, glaucoma, and macular degeneration can result in low vision.